 ICC is an eight-hour accredited facilitated on line training program.
 The interactive training covers three key areas; knowledge, self-awareness, and skills development.
 Anyone can take the online ICC training.
 Watch the video about the training here.

-Leslie Varley is the Director of the Aboriginal Health Program at the Provincial Health Services Authority in British Columbia.
 This blog is reprinted with the permission of the Health Council of Canada.
 For more on cultural competency, read the new report Empathy, Dignity and Respect: Creating Cultural Safety for Aboriginal People in urban health care.